Spirals-Team/test4repair-experiments/results/time/11/jGenProg/readme.md

 Nb of EvoSuite Tests: 42

-Nb of Failing EvoSuite Tests: 42
+Nb of Failing EvoSuite Tests: 0

 ---
 #Seed: 14

 ## Patch 239 #  jGenProg+MinImpact With Seed 14

+jGenProg+MinImpact returns this patch in the first place

 org.joda.time.tz.DateTimeZoneBuilder : 1458